 The Ruk'u'x Ulew (pronounced Roo-koosh Oo-lay-oo) women's cacao collective in San Marcos la Laguna at Lake Atitlán, Guatemala.
-Each time the collective sells cacao, 100% of the profits of that sale go back to the Mayan indigenous families who grow and prepare the cacao.
+The business is owned by a Mayan woman, and much care is put into the well-being of the workers.

-Soul Lift Cacao acknowledges the collective conversation that has arisen recently around claims of cultural appropriation of cacao and ceremonial practices connected to it.
+Soul Lift Cacao acknowledges the ongoing collective conversation around claims of cultural appropriation of cacao and ceremonial practices connected to it.
 This excerpt from the Soul Lift Cacao Guidebook is an overview to the very complex conversation, to assist in your heartfelt efforts to share cacao with the world.

-Some believe it’s unethical for non-indigenous people to serve cacao in a spiritual context.
+Some believe it’s unethical for non-native people to serve cacao in a spiritual context.
 This is what’s meant when people who don't have – or who appear not to have – cacao in their cultural heritage get “called out” for cultural appropriation for hosting cacao ceremonies.
-The critical viewpoint is based on some hard facts, and some assumptions shaped by broader cultural narratives.
+But there's a range of opinions about what counts as unethical or disrespectful.

-One undeniable fact is that cacao has been a sacred part of the cultures of what we now call Central and South America for at least 3,000 years.
+Cacao has been a sacred part of many cultures in what we now call Central America, South America, and Mexico for at least 3,000 years.
 There are hard records of it being consumed in a ritualistic manner and even treated as a monetary currency.
 Another fact is that those parts of the world have suffered various kinds of pillaging and oppression for the last 500 years, first at the hands of Spanish conquistadors, and now by developed nations and their corporate influences.

-And it’s also important to seek training and experience in general methods of holding “sacred space,” ritual, and ceremony (which could potentially include yoga teacher training, energy work, bioenergetics, Earth-based spirituality, etc.).
+It’s also important to seek training and experience in common methods of holding “sacred space,” ritual, and ceremony (which could potentially include yoga teacher training, energy work, bioenergetics, Earth-based spirituality, etc.).
 And again, acknowledge to the group what your own training is and that you're not a lineage holder of an indigenous tradition.

 There is no globally accepted certification for cacao like there is for yoga or other modalities, but we believe these steps allow anyone take on this work in a truly professional way.
 Basically, if you're going to take on the role of sharing cacao with the world (or if cacao "chooses you"), then embody the ethics and impeccability that it demands.

-Remember, even an indigenous person sharing a lineage-based practice (i.e., a “shaman”) can still cause harm, as many travelers to the Amazon have unfortunately discovered.
-On the flip side, someone can be a legitimate shaman, generally safe facilitator, and ethical practitioner regardless of where in the world they were born.
+Even a native person sharing a lineage-based practice (i.e., a “shaman”) can still cause harm, as many travelers to the Amazon have unfortunately discovered.
+On the flip side, someone can be a legitimate spiritual guide, generally safe facilitator, and ethical practitioner regardless of where in the world they were born.
 It’s important to consider all the factors and see each situation as unique.

 If you get called out for working with cacao, try to slow down and do some real soul searching.
 Don't react out of fear or anger, or issue counter-judgments (such as calling someone "close-minded").
 First pause and take deep breaths.
 Do what you need to do to get centered and grounded.

 So many healing arts facilitators arrive at this work out of a sense of service and mission, inspired by their own painful past experiences.
-If that's the case for you, honor it deeply and make sure to take care of your own needs to avoid burn out.
+If that's the case for you, honor it deeply and make sure to take care of yourself to avoid burn out or re-traumatization.
 Remember that underneath any argument about this, all people involved probably have a deep desire to make the world a better place.

 Consider that you could cause harm by responding without tact, even if simply not acknowledging that systemic oppression and cultural stealing have and still do occur in the world.
-In this context that would be if a white person held a Mayan fire ceremony (some would say, even if the non-Mayan person has training and permission from Mayan guides); or if people from a modern culture claimed to be the first ones to discover the spiritual use of ceremonial cacao.
+In this context that would be if a non-Mayan person led a Mayan fire ceremony (some would say, even if the non-Mayan person has training and permission from Mayan guides); or if people from a modern culture claimed to be the first ones to discover the spiritual use of ceremonial cacao.

-Soul Lift Cacao’s whole business model is based on developing direct trade relationships with family farms and indigenous groups who grow and prepare cacao using traditional methods.
+Soul Lift Cacao’s business model is based on developing direct trade relationships with family farms and Mayan collectives who grow and prepare cacao using traditional methods.
 That means growing non-GMO cacao on family farms, using sustainable/regenerative agroforestry practices, providing safe work conditions, and roasting cacao beans over an actual wood fire.

-The ceremonial cacao movement is an undeniable force of good in the world, especially when contrasted with the “Big Chocolate” industry, which uses unsustainable farming practices, creates excess pollution, doesn’t pay fair trade prices, and even reportedly relies on child labor in places like Africa.
-Big chocolate, Mexican food chains, and other institutions are truly appropriative in the sense that they totally remove something from its cultural origins without giving enough credit, money, and/or other types of compensation to the creators.
+The ceremonial cacao movement is an undeniable force of good in the world, especially when contrasted with the “Big Chocolate” industry that uses unsustainable farming practices, creates excess pollution, doesn’t pay fair trade prices, and even relies on child labor and slavery in places like West Africa.
+Big Chocolate, Mexican food chains, and other institutions are truly appropriative in the sense that they totally remove something from its cultural origins without giving enough credit, money, and/or other types of fair compensation to the creators.

-On the other hand, the ceremonial cacao movement is actually improving the lives of indigenous people and protecting their ancient traditions of growing and preparing cacao.
+On the other hand, the true ceremonial cacao movement is actually improving the lives of indigenous people and protecting their ancient traditions of growing and preparing cacao.
 Our direct trade method is even a step beyond “fair trade,” because we’re transparent about sources and build direct relationships with the groups making the artisanal cacao.
 And our model sends and average of 1700 percent of the "fair trade" rate per pound back to the source country.